r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       By default, ‘head’ command reads the first 10 lines of the file.
 If you want to read more or less than 10 lines from the beginning of the file then you have to use ‘-n’ option with ‘head’ command.
-      In the next example we are using 'grep' command to displays all lines that contains the 'X' expression.
+      In the next example we are using 'grep' command to display all lines that contains the 'X' expression.

 ![pic](http://i68.tinypic.com/nfr43c.png)